 1981: Led by the ANA, multiple nursing organizations rallied to support a resolution put into motion by nurses in New Mexico.
 Congressman Manuel Lujan responded by establishing a "National Recognition Day for Nurses" on May 6, 1982.

 1993: Permanent dates are secured for National Nurses Week.
-ANA designated May 6-12 as annual times of observance starting the following year, moving forward.
+ANA designated May 6-12 as an annual week of observance starting the following year, moving forward.

 1996: “National RN Recognition Day” officially occurs on May 6 to honor the dedication of registered nurses year-round.